La Conga – 1551 N. Vine

 Notes

-1722 McCadden became another tropical-themed club, The Tahiti.
+1722 McCadden became another tropical-themed club in 1937 after Don moved out, The Tahiti.

 Tom Breneman died of a sudden heart attack in April 1948, leaving behind a wife, two young children, and thousands of devastated fans.
 Breneman’s restaurant continued to operate for a time, following his passing, but the contents were finally sold at auction in January 1950.
 The space became the new home of ABC radio.